Team

 CineMAP Team Collaborators 2014–2024

-John Russell is Associate Librarian for the Digital Humanities and Associate Director of the Center for Virtual/Material Studies at the Pennsylvania State University.
-He is a member of an NEH-funded interdisciplinary research team exploring the use of computer vision for studying realism in nineteenth century European painting, as well as co-author of “Beyond Buttonology: Digital Humanities, Digital Pedagogy, and the ACRL Framework,” “Remodeling the Text Encoding Initiative (TEI) Workshop," and other articles on computer vision and art history, digital humanities librarianship, and collection assessment.
+John Russell is Associate Librarian for the Digital Humanities and Associate Director of the Center for Virtual/Material Studies at Penn State University.
+He is a member of an NEH-funded interdisciplinary research team exploring the use of computer vision for studying realism in nineteenth century European painting, as well as co-author of "Beyond Buttonology: Digital Humanities, Digital Pedagogy, and the ACRL Framework" and numerous other articles on computer vision and art history, digital humanities librarianship, and collection assessment.

 Tara L. Anthony